How Teeth Grinding Could Be the Hidden Culprit Behind Your Insomnia

 These quick fixes may perk you up momentarily but here's the kicker.
 They're setting the stage for plaque buildup and potential harm when you clench your teeth all night long.

-And if you've got a night guard as your bruxism sidekick, well, those restless nights might be making its job way tougher.
+And if you've got a mouth guard as your bruxism sidekick, well, those restless nights might be making its job way tougher.

 With fitful sleep comes the chance we might yank out our trusty mouthguard in frustration or downright forget to pop it in before hitting the hay, or worse, gnaw on it instead of using it right!